-Traditional Chinese Medicine (TCM) includes acupuncture, herbal medicine, and other traditional medical practices originating in China, is considered as a complementary or alternative medical system in most of the western countries while remaining as a form of primary care throughout most of the Asian countries.
+Traditional Chinese Medicine (TCM) includes acupuncture, herbal medicine, and other traditional medical practices originating in China, which is considered as a complementary or alternative medical system in most of the western countries while remaining as a form of primary care throughout most of the Asian countries.

 Encompassing thousands of years of history, Traditional Chinese Medicine (TCM) is based on a deep understanding of the laws and patterns of nature and how to apply them to the human body.
 In this 21st century, we have seen TCM modalities are gaining more recognition globally, particularly acupuncture.

 After thousands of years of clinical tests and improvements, TCM has developed into an independent medical system with special ways of diagnosis, theory, and medication.
-It is time tested, experience-oriented, trusted and has always been the primary health care in China.
+It is time-tested, experience-oriented, trusted and has always been the primary health care in China.

 TCM considers the body of a man and the natural world as an inseparable whole.
-Using the method of synthetic analysis on the macroscopic point of view, TCM studies dynamic intrinsic relationships of the body and the relationship between interior and exterior environments and then makes clear of basic physiology to serve medical practice.
+Using the method of synthetic analysis on the macroscopic point of view, TCM studies dynamic intrinsic relationships of the body and the relationship between interior and exterior environments and then makes clear basic physiology to serve medical practice.

 TCM is based on laws, concepts, and theories, covering a widespread theoretical system encompassing the Yin and Yang theory, the theory of the five elements, Zang-Fu organs, the meridian theory, pathogenesis of the disease, pathology, diagnostics, syndrome differentiation, prevention of disease, and therapeutic principles.
 These provide the theoretical basis upon which to build a deep understanding of medicine and the tools necessary to probe into the theoretical systems of TCM.